Delaware Route 1: Korean War Veterans Memorial Highway

 There is a proposal to construct an interchange along DE 1 in Dover that would provide direct access to the Dover Mall in order to improve business at the shopping mall.
 The interchange, which is planned to cost $31 million, is supported by mall owner Simon Property Group along with government officials.
-The interchange proposal would include a toll plaza at the ramps.
+The interchange would include toll plaza on its ramps.